FrancoisSuzeau/Solar-System/README.md

 After a while the Solar System appears with all planets and moons (note that Mercury is on the other side of the Sun to test lights effects)
 For now, planets and moons are only rotating, I haven't merge the celestial mechanics on the main branch yet.

-The initial position of the view matrix (camera) is on the ````1, 9000, 1```` coordinates.
-You can move your sight with your keyboord and your mouse.
+The initial position of the ship is on the ````1, 9000, 1```` coordinates.
+You can move the position with the keyboard, the ship orientation with the left button of the mouse and the camera position with the right button.
 Here is the list of all the move command following this shem : QWERTY/AZERTY.
 + W/Z : move forward
 + S : 	move backward
 + A/Q : move to the left